dpiedra86/Stock-Analysis/README.md

  ## Overview

 The purpose of this project was to refactor the code we previously did in Module 2.
-Refactoring the code helps us to make it more efficient and easier to read.The main objective is to use the processing power of the machines to make repetitive tasks.
-Then simplify this tasks by reducing the number of steps to get the same result.
+Simplify tasks and processing time by reducing the number of steps to get the same result.
 A lot of research had to be done in order to complete this challenge.

  # Results: